Haksh03/INFLUENCER-SELECTION/README.md

 This repository contains the implementation for analyzing influencer performance across video datasets.
 The analysis includes frame extraction, face detection, clustering, and performance metric calculation.

+## Problem statement

+In the crowded world of social media, choosing the right influencer can make or break a campaign's success.
+We need your help in building a data-driven approach to influencer selection.

+-> Build a system that can:

+Identify unique influencers appearing across these videos

+Calculate their average performance for each influencer

+Help us understand which influencers consistently drive better engagement

 ### Project Overview
 #### Goal:
  Identify unique influencers in videos, calculate their average performance.